The term “Byzantine Empire” is sometimes spoken of as a successor state to the Roman Empire.

-At the heart of the Byzantine Empire was the great city of Constantinople.
-This had been founded by the Roman emperor Constantine (reigned 324-37), as a new capital for the Roman Empire.
+The great city of Constantinople stood at the heart of the Byzantine Empire.
 Its official name was New Rome (Constantinople was its informal name and means “City of Constantine”).
 Like Rome, its poorer inhabitants received free grain, shipped in from Egypt, and this helped its population grow to about half a million.
-This made it one of the biggest cities in the world at that time.
+It was one of the biggest cities in the world at that time.

 The city became the capital of the Eastern Roman Empire.
 This roughly covered the lands bordering the eastern Mediterranean – Syria, Palestine, Egypt, Asia Minor, Greece and the Balkans.
 Here, Greek had been the international language of commerce and culture since Hellenistic times; and it had increasingly become the language of government in the eastern provinces of the Roman empire.
 Because Constantine was the first Christian emperor, his city, Constantinople, was from the start a major centre of Christianity.